LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/booleans-and-conditionals/conditionals.rst

 #.
 Line 6 contains an else-if statement.
 The boolean expression ``x < y`` evaluates to ``true``, since 10 is less than 20.
 This triggers the execution of line 7.
 #.
 The code block associated with the ``else`` clause on lines 8-10 is skipped, because one of the conditions above was true.

-As with a simple ``if`` statment, the ``else`` clause is optional in this context as well.
+As with a simple ``if`` statement, the ``else`` clause is optional in this context as well.
 The following example does not print anything, since both conditions evaluate to false and there is no ``else`` clause.

 .. sourcecode:: js
    :linenos: